 Wristwatch design progressed leaps and bounds over the course of the 20th century.
-Starting as little more than glorified pocket watches, modified with welded strap lugs or wire caging, wrist watches owe a lot of their early development to military needs during the first World War and the years that followed.
-In fact, it’s thought that the inspiration for this new watch, our Marlin Automatic California, can be traced directly back to some of the first wristwatches designed and produced for the Italian navy.
+Starting as little more than glorified pocket watches, modified with welded strap lugs or wire caging, wrist watches owe a lot of their development to military needs during the first World War and the quieter years that followed.
+It's thought that the inspiration for this new watch, our Marlin California Automatic, can be traced directly back to some of the first wristwatches designed and produced for the Italian navy.

 - Watches with this dial design sold really well in California, for reasons unknown.